In this article, I hope to expound upon the often forgotten aspect of development: recovery.

 Our society would have you believe that if you work harder, you’ll get better results.
 Social media is saturated by athletes who run themselves into the ground on a daily basis with their training, which is just NOT feasible.

 Do not be persuaded into thinking that this is a prudent approach.
-There are many studies which prove that exercising more does not lead to better results.
+There are many studies that prove that exercising more does not lead to better results.
 Investing in high-quality work that balances intensity and volume is a better option.

 Decrease your training frequency: